SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis.markdown

 The elect are believers.
 This statement takes no stance on the conditionality or unconditionality of election in this section.

+<a name="legal" href="#contents" style="font-size:1.2em;">2.1.4 Legalistic False Assurance</a>

+Jesus warning on the sermon on the mount taught that many would come to him in the last days saying &lsquo;Lord, Lord,&rsquo; these people come to Jesus fully assured that they belong to him, and he rejects them, thereby exposing their assurance as counterfeit.
+Let's examine why that is the case:

+> <sup style="font-weight:bold;">21</sup> “Not everyone who says to me, ‘Lord, Lord,’ <span style="color:green;">will enter the kingdom of heaven</span>, but <span style="color:green;">the one who does the will of my Father</span> who is in heaven. <sup style="font-weight:bold;">22</sup> <span style="font-weight:bold;">On that day many will say to me, ‘Lord, Lord,</span> <span style="color:darkred;">did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?</span>’ <sup style="font-weight:bold;">23</sup> <span style="font-weight:bold;">And then will I declare to them, ‘I never [knew](https://sevenshepherd.github.io/ordo-salutis/#foreknew) you; depart from me, you workers of lawlessness.’</span> &mdash; Matthew 7:21-23

+Here we can identify three three types of individuals exhibiting assent to facts (notitia and assensus) but not "trust and reliance" (fiducia) that defines genuine saving faith.

+1. &ldquo;did we not prophesy in your name&rdquo;
+2. &ldquo;and cast out demons in your name&rdquo;
+3. &ldquo;and do many mighty **works** in your name?&rdquo;

+These all seem to me, to be legalistic pleas.
+They are all appealing to God, their works, as a reason why they should be admitted into heaven.
+Instead they should have had "trust and reliance" upon God's grace through faith only.
+This is why it's important to teach &ldquo;resulting&rdquo; obedience to God instead of &ldquo;including&rdquo; obedience. **You cannot merit your own salvation, and if you rely on your own efforts you're doomed.**

+> Legalistic religion in all its forms should be avoided like the plague &mdash; [**Dr. J. I. Packer**](https://youtu.be/gExLXpPJDd8) (Ph.D., University of Oxford) [Concise Theology.
+Chapter 65 Legalism. p.
+191.](https://amzn.to/40RYx1A)

+> I believe <span style="font-weight:bold;color:#009933;">saving faith will <span style="font-size:1.2em;color:#00cc44;">result</span> in obedience</span>...
+We must guard jealously the fact that <span style="font-weight:bold;">faith alone is what saves us, <span style="color:orangered;">not faith <span style="font-size:1.2em;color:red;">plus</span> obedience</span></span>. ...
+No historic Protestant confession says that saving faith includes obedience. &mdash; [Dr. Wayne Grudem (Ph.D., University of Cambridge; D.D., Westminster)](https://youtu.be/s9e3Y2SMXag)

 <a name="saving" href="#contents" style="font-size:1.6em;">2.2 Saving Faith Is Salvific</a>

 **I dedicated an entire [article](https://sevenshepherd.github.io/how-do-you-know-you-are-saved/) to this topic.
 Please [read](https://sevenshepherd.github.io/how-do-you-know-you-are-saved/) it.**